albanie/convnet-burden/README.md

 The numbers should be considered to be rough approximations -  modern hardware makes it very difficult to accurately count operations (and even if you could, pipelining etc. means that it is not necessarily a good estimate of inference time).

 The tool for computing the estimates is implemented as a module for the [autonn](https://github.com/vlfeat/autonn) wrapper of matconvnet and is included in this [repo](core/burden.m), so feel free to take a look for extra details.
-Matconvnet versionf of all of the models can be downloaded from either [here](http://www.vlfeat.org/matconvnet/pretrained/) or [here](http://www.robots.ox.ac.uk/~albanie/models.html)
+Matconvnet versions of all of the models can be obtained from either [here](http://www.vlfeat.org/matconvnet/pretrained/) or [here](http://www.robots.ox.ac.uk/~albanie/models.html).

 For further reading on the topic, the 2017 ICLR submission [An analysis of deep neural network models for practical applications](https://openreview.net/pdf?id=Bygq-H9eg) is interesting.
 If you find any issues, or would like to add additional models, add an issue/PR.